Plot sizes/Annual Fee

 Garden plots are available in three sizes: 10 x 10 feet for an annual fee of $20; 15 x 15 feet for $40, and 15 x 30 feet for $60.

-Each gardener is responsible for the maintenance and regular upkeep of their plot, including keeping the plot weed free and harvesting ripe produce.
-The Duke Farms Community Garden is open all year, subject to weather, with water available on site between March and October.
-Garden plots are offered in AS IS condition and need to be prepared each season by the participating gardener using strictly organic amendments (NO chemical fertilizers or pesticides will be allowed).
-Gardeners will also be responsible for providing their own seeds or plants and must use their own garden tools to tend their plots.
+Each gardener is responsible for the maintenance and regular upkeep of their plot, including keeping the plot weed-free and harvesting ripe produce.
+The Duke Farms Community Garden is open all year, subject to weather, with water available on-site between March and October.
+Garden plots are offered in AS-IS condition and need to be prepared each season by the participating gardener using strictly organic amendments (NO chemical fertilizers or pesticides will be allowed).
+Gardeners will also be responsible for providing their own seeds or plants and must use their own garden tools to tend to their plots.

-Gardeners are required to fulfill the following 5 obligations annually in order to maintain ownership of garden plot(s):
+Gardeners are required to fulfill the following obligations annually in order to maintain membership in the Community Garden:

-- EMAIL: Maintain a valid email address.
+1. EMAIL: Maintain a valid email address.
 This will be the primary form of communication between staff and gardeners.
+We also strongly recommend joining the Community Garden Facebook page, Any changes in email are to be reported within 3 business days.

-- CONTINUING EDUCATION: Attend 1 gardening course of your choice through Duke Farms or another suitable vendor.
-Record title & date in the Gardener Log Book.
-NOTE: First year gardeners must complete 3 courses total: Orientation, Intro to Organic Gardening & a course of your choice.
+2. CONTINUING EDUCATION: Attend 1 elective environmental gardening course of your choice through Duke Farms or another suitable vendor.
+Record title in your Online Garden Profile on the Community Garden webpage in order to receive credit.
+NOTE: First-year gardeners must complete 3 courses total: Orientation**, Intro to Organic Gardening*, and 1 elective.
+Links will be emailed to gardeners.

-- VOLUNTEER: Complete 4 hours of volunteer time at Duke Farms for your first garden plot, plus 1 hour for each additional plot.
-Record hours in the Gardener Log Book.
+3. VOLUNTEER: Complete 4 hours of volunteer time at Duke Farms for your first garden plot, plus 1 hour for each additional plot.
+Record hours in your Online Garden Profile on the Community Garden webpage in order to receive credit.

 How is the game played?If using a handheld GPS device (such as a Garmin, Magellan, Lowrance, etc.):